Twistix/interactive-board-table/README.md

 ## Demo
 Here you can see a demo of the project making the wall touch-sensitive.
-Remi hold the stylus in his hand and click on the wall, making the program to click on the computer.
+Remi hold the stylus in his hand and click on the wall, making the program to click on the computer.<br/>
 At the end, he click on the glass tracking app icon, which launches it and opens it.
 You can see two new icons : one to reset the trackers, which basically re-scan the table for new glasses, and the other one to close the application.

 ![demo](https://user-images.githubusercontent.com/18093026/105180130-125c8100-5b22-11eb-830f-0aa012456ed6.gif)